 There’s no denying that black diamond engagement rings make a bold statement.
 If you like their look, you can go all out and have a black diamond center stone like The Hillary, or use black diamonds as accent stones like The Sihaya.
 Depending on your engagement ring’s design, black diamonds can look really sleek and sophisticated set in platinum, classic in yellow gold, or natural and earthy in rose gold like The Mandi.
 If you want an alternative ring with a striking stone, black diamonds are an excellent choice.

 Before you buy any diamond engagement ring, you need to do your research to make sure you know where your diamond is from, and how it got it’s color.
 Especially with black diamonds, which can be confusing.
 You need to work with a fine jeweler you can trust, who can source stones for you and educate you on the process.
-Abby Sparks Jewelry is located in Denver, Colorado and we specialize in custom engagement rings and diamond sourcing.
+Abby Sparks Jewelry is a premier custom jeweler and specializes in custom engagement rings and diamond sourcing.
 If you would like to learn more about the custom design process around creating a custom engagement ring with one of these stone options, we are here to help.
 Feel free to reach out to our design team here, or book an appointment.